harshitsinghcode/mobTrack-IMU/README.md

 This repository provides a comprehensive system for IMU-based position tracking using accelerometer data from your mobile device.
 Here's a breakdown of how it works:

-1. **Data Acquisition**: We capture accelerometer data from both Android and iOS devices using the "Serializer Sensor" and "IMU-Utility" apps, respectively.
+1. **Data Acquisition**: We capture accelerometer data  from IMU sensor (in thsi case - `Ic4n607`) with both Android and iOS devices by "Serializer Sensor" and "IMU-Utility" apps, respectively.
 Android data is converted to CSV format and stored in the `1.
 Accelerations` folder, while iOS data is converted from JSON to CSV and stored in the same folder.

 2. **Calibration**: Calibration is essential for accurate tracking.
 Our system offers two calibration methods:
    1. Manual Calibration: Use a dedicated app to calibrate the IMU sensor manually.